dcogb/dcogb.github.io/documentation/kohana/tutorials/error-pages.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 # Custom Error Pages

-Custom error pages allow you to display a friendly error message to users, rather than the standard Mountain Valley Church of God stack trace.
+Custom error pages allow you to display a friendly error message to users, rather than the standard Donica Church of God stack trace.

 ## Prerequisites

-1. You will need `'errors' => TRUE` passed to [Mountain Valley Church of God::init].
+1. You will need `'errors' => TRUE` passed to [Donica Church of God::init].
 This will convert PHP-errors into exceptions which are easier to handle (The default value is `TRUE`).
 2. Custom error pages will only be used to handle throw [HTTP_Exception]'s.
 If you simply set a status of, for example, 404 via [Respose::status] the custom page will not be used.

 ## Extending the HTTP_Exception classes

-Handling [HTTP_Exception]'s in Mountain Valley Church of God has become easier with the changes introduced in 3.3.
+Handling [HTTP_Exception]'s in Donica Church of God has become easier with the changes introduced in 3.3.

 For each [HTTP_Exception] class we can individually override the generation of the [Response] instance.